xedin/sasi/README.md

 #### SSTable Write Life-cycle Notifications

-The `SSTableWriterListener` is an observer pattern-like interface, whose sub-classes can register to be notified about events in the life-cycle of writing out a SSTable.
+The `SSTableFlushObserver` is an observer pattern-like interface, whose sub-classes can register to be notified about events in the life-cycle of writing out a SSTable.
 Sub-classes can be notified when a flush begins and ends, as well as when each next row is about to be